AI Workshop: learn to build apps with AI →

 Detached HEAD happens when HEAD points directly to a commit instead of a branch.

-This occurs when you checkout a specific commit:
+This occurs when you check out a specific commit:

 git checkout 5a06d3ca5e7adb6e67